-The Video Of Michelle Wolf's White House Correspondents' Dinner Speech Is A Must-Watch
+You Need To See Michelle Wolf's White House Correspondents' Dinner Speech

 The annual White House Correspondents' Dinner is the one time per year when reporters and journalists that cover the president, as well as prominent Washington politicians, come together and let loose on national television.
 Considering the relatively grim news cycle as of late, this dinner provides a very much needed comic relief for everyone, and the performance we got from Saturday night's master of ceremonies seriously hit it out of the park.
 The video of Michelle Wolf's White House Correspondents' Dinner speech was perfection, and I couldn't have asked for a better host.